jsincorporated/tp/docs/UserGuide.md

 ### j.
 Open a person's social media : `open`

-You can open a specified person's social media in **uNivUSal** as shown below.
+Aside from storing your contact's socials, you can also open their social media through **uNivUSal** as shown below!

 Format: `open INDEX s/SOCIAL`